intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-The policy definition function is performed by the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB).
+The policy definition function is performed by the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB), after which such policies are formally established.
 The RSWG is an open working group (as described below) that seeks input and participation from a wide range of persons who are have an interest in the RFC Series.
-The RSAB consists of appointed members who represent the various RFC streams {{RFC8728}} as well as an expert in technical publishing.
+The RSAB consists of appointed members who represent the various RFC streams {{RFC8728}} as well as an expert in technical publishing, the RFC Series Editor/Advisor (RSEA).

-The policy implementation function is performed by the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (LLC).
+The policy implementation function is performed by the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (IETF LLC).

+In short:

+* The RSWG establishes policy, with input from the community, the RSAB, and the RSEA.
+* The RSAB considers those proposals and approves or returns as appropriate.
+* The RPC periodically reports to the RSAB on how it is implementing established policies.
+* The RSEA provides expert advice to the RPC and RSAB on how to implement established policies on an ongoing and operational basis, which can include raising issues or initiating proposed policy changes within the RSWG.
+* If issues arise with the implementation of particular policies, the RPC brings them to the RSAB who interprets the policy and provides interim guidance to the RPC, informing the RSWG of those interpretations.

+The remainder of this document describes the model in greater detail.

 # Policy Definition Function